Force RGB mode in Mac OS X to fix the picture quality of an external monitor

 To undo the changes, either delete the folder you had copied to the Overrides folder (if it didn’t already exist) or replace it with the folder you had backed up.

-If you’re having trouble with any of these steps, please have a look through the comments below (and note that there are multiple pages).
+I’m not running OS X any more, but if you’re having trouble with any of these steps, please have a look through the comments below (and note that there are multiple pages).
 Many questions have been answered with helpful tips from others.

 Update, 27 Oct 2013: If you’ve applied this fix before, the OS X Mavericks update will overwrite it.
 I’ve successfully re-applied the fix by following exactly the same steps, and other commenters below have done so, too.